qiuxintao101/cobra/docs/tutorials.rst

       :alt: tutorial 3 pca scree
       :align: center

-  As illustrated in the PCA plot and scree plot above, PC1 (capturing 57=0.7% of variance explained) clearly separates the samplesby their time frame
+  As illustrated in the PCA plot and scree plot above, PC1 (capturing 57=0.7% of variance explained) clearly separates the samples by their time frame

   .. figure:: ./tutorial_figures/3_SS.png
       :scale: 28 %